-2. I Use Tele- 13.
+11. I Welcome 12.
+I Use Tele- 13.
 I Focus on In- 14.
 I Personal- 15.
-I make Every Every Customer p hone Etiquette dividual Needs ize the Visit Customer Feel Valued - 9.000 0.0.9 0.00 - answer the I offer information I watch and elephone pro- and services rele- listen in order I am friendly to essionally: vant to each cus- to: every customer the 15/5 Rule: Within three tomer's specific needs by: • Lean cus- in my presence by: ngs and with a neeus by. tomer's Dy. · · · · · · · · · · · · · · · · · · · mile in my voice Proactively prefer- • Stopping all tact and SMILE , offering op- ences other work • Using the tions & sug- and conver- At 5 feet, main- customer's gestions Remember sations taining eye name, when them contact, greet appropriate Asking the Making eye the customer A shine also right ques- Offer assis- contact and by name, if Asking the tions tance at smiling known, and the time of day caller, "May I please place • Demonstrating every level • When approgreeting (Good you on warmth, com- • And acting priate, asking morning, good hold?" passion, and upon them if I can help afternoon, empathy when pos- good evening) • Allowing the sible • Using their 3 caller to end name the call Saying thank you
+I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel Valued I greet every cus- I answer the I offer information I watch and tomer with sincere telephone pro- and services rele- listen in order I am friendly to enthusiasm using fessionally: vant to each cus- to: every customer the 15/5 Rule: tomer's specific in my presence A. 45 6 -Within three needs by: • Lean cus- by: • At 15 fee, rings and with a Due a etimolo tomer's Champing all make eye con- tact and SMILE smile in my voice Proactively prefer- Stopping all tact and SMILE Using the offering op- tions & sug- ences other work and conver- At 5 feet, main- customer's gestions Remember sations taining eye name, when gestions them Sations contact, greet appropriate Asking the Circin Making eye the customer арріоріше right ques- Offer assis- contact and by name, if Asking the tions tance at smiling known, and the caller, "May I every level Jg time of day please place Demonstrating , • When approgreeting (Good you on warmth, com- And acting priate, asking morning, good hold?" passion, and upon them if I can help afternoon, empathy when pos- good evening) Allowing the sible Using their caller to end name the call Saying thank you